A public exercise of audio description in films and accessible screenings.

 An invitation to give it a go yourself: how and what would you describe?

 December marks a significant day for the Disability Rights movement globally through the United Nations International Day of Disabled People celebrated on 3rd December.
-This year’s theme focuses on Sustainable Development: The Promise of Technology.
+This year’s theme focused on Sustainable Development: The Promise of Technology.

 The starting point: